 The road map for the general description in section 2.
-The designs call for laser wavelengths of 1.5μ m and longer to be compatible with silicon optics at cryogenic temperatures.
-Non cryogenic systems could continue to use fused-silica optics and would require 1μ m laser wavelengths.
+The designs call for laser wavelengths of $1.5\mu m$ and longer to be compatible with silicon optics at cryogenic temperatures.
+Non cryogenic systems could continue to use fused-silica optics and would require $1\mu m$ laser wavelengths.
 As the final sensitivity depends on the power inside the interferometer the input power can be traded against power recycling gain without affecting the fundamental noise limits.
 However, the power recycling gain is limited by the optical losses inside the arm cavities as well as the contrast defect at the beam splitter.
 Typical typical power levels for the lasers required for the next stage are envisioned to reach up to 1 kW.

-High power concepts - 1030-1064nm At this time the Nd doped YAG gain medium is the best choice for 100 W class gravitational wave interferometers.
-However, in the future if kilowatt class lasers become necessary Yb doped YAG, which operates at 1030 nm, could replace the Nd system because of its higher efficiency, lower quantum defect, better thermal management and potentially longer-lived laser diode pumps.
+High power concepts - 1030-1064nm In the future if kilowatt class lasers become necessary Yb doped YAG, which operates at 1030 nm, could replace the Nd system because of its higher efficiency, lower quantum defect, better thermal management and potentially longer-lived laser diode pumps.
 Its main disadvantages are that it is a quasi-3-level system at room temperature and thus more sensitive to increased temperatures within the gain medium, and that it has a much lower pump absorption coefficient.
 However, at cryogenic temperatures, the quasi-3-level system turns into an efficient 4 level system.
-The Adelaide group demonstrated already 200 W, with diffraction limited beam quality for all power levels, requiring no thermal compensation, at 1030 nm from a cryogenic Yb:YAG laser using a single zig-zag slab [165].
+The Adelaide group demonstrated already 200 W, with diffraction limited beam quality for all power levels, requiring no thermal compensation, at 1030 nm from a cryogenic Yb:YAG laser using a single zig-zag slab [173].